maddevsio/gocodelaben/step01/README.md

  package

 ## Congratulations!
 You now know how to test in Go and by which tools.
 We will write tests in our project.
 There is no sense without them.
-Continuation in the [next](../step02/README.md)part
+Continuation in the [next](../step02/README.md) part